tleyden/tleyden.github.io/source/_posts/2014-11-01-running-couchbase-cluster-under-coreos-on-aws.markdown

 This script is not much.
 I wrapped things up in a script because the instructions were getting long, but all it does is:

-* Downloads a few fleet init files
+* Downloads a few fleet init files from github.
 * Generates a few more fleet init files based on a template and the number of nodes you want.
-* Stashes the username/password argument you give it into `etcd`
+* Stashes the username/password argument you give it into `etcd`.
 * Tells `fleetctl` to kick everything off.
 Whee!

 ## Launch cluster

+Run the script you downloaded in the previous step:

 ```
 $ ./cluster-init.sh -n 3 -u "user:passw0rd"